 Write two (2) reflections for each IPPE rotation.
 The first will be at the end of the second week (midpoint) and the second will be at the completion (final) of the rotation.
 Include the aspects noted below and any additional information you feel important in your development as a pharmacist.
 Each reflection should be 2-3 pages, typed and double-spaced.
 Submit to your preceptor the day before your midpoint and your final evaluations, unless otherwise requested by your preceptor.
-Please print a copy for your portfolio and retain an electronic version of this reflective exercise.
+Please upload a copy to your e-portfolio.
 The Office of Experiential Education may request that you send a copy at any time.